for Veterans and the Public

 Nausea and vomiting

 Certain medications used to treat HIV can cause nausea.
 They make you feel sick to your stomach and want to throw up.
-This usually goes away a few weeks after starting a new medication.
+This usually goes away within a few weeks after starting a new medication.

 Call your doctor if you vomit repeatedly throughout the day, or if nausea or vomiting keeps you from taking your medication.